CarlWebster/XenServer/README.md

 DESCRIPTION

-    Creates a complete inventory of a XenServer 8.2 Host or Pool using Microsoft Word, PDF, formatted text, HTML, and PowerShell.
+    Creates a complete inventory of a XenServer 8.2 Pool using Microsoft Word, PDF, formatted text, HTML, and PowerShell.

     The script requires at least PowerShell version 4 but runs best in version 5.